Bajro Gegić: Second term (2016–20)

+"Tutin in First Place"

-He was expelled from the SDA in February 2020 after organizing his own electoral list in Tutin.
-The list, known as "Tutin in First Place," won five out of thirty-seven seats, as the SDA fell below an absolute majority for the first time in several years.
-Gegić appeared in the lead position on the list and remains a member of the municipal assembly as of 2022.
-He was not a candidate in the 2020 Serbian parliamentary election, and his term in the national assembly ended in that year.
+Gegić was expelled from the SDA in February 2020 after organizing his own electoral list in Tutin for the 2020 Serbian local elections.
+The list, known as "Tutin in First Place," won five out of thirty-seven seats, as the SDA fell below an absolute majority in the municipality for the first time since 1996.
+Gegić appeared in the lead position on his party's list and was re-elected to the local assembly.
+The SDA continued to lead the local administration with Salih Hot in the role of mayor.
+Gegić was not a candidate in the 2020 Serbian parliamentary election, and his term in the national assembly ended in that year.

-The SDA has Tutin has remained divided, and in late 2022 it was reported that the local parliament had become dysfunctional.
-In November 2022, Gegic's party and the Sandžak Democratic Party (Sandžačka demokratska partija, SDP) joined the local government, providing it with a working majority in the assembly.
+The Tutin SDA was extremely divided in the term that followed, and in late 2022 it was reported that the local parliament had become completely dysfunctional.
+In November 2022, Gegic's party and the Sandžak Democratic Party (SDP) joined the local government to provide it with a working majority.
+This proved to be a short-lived solution, however, and the assembly was unable to meet for several months in 2023 due to a lack of quorum.

+In January 2024, the assembly removed Salih Hot as mayor and, by a narrow majority, chose Gegić as his replacement.
+Gegić was supported by his own party and by the Justice and Reconciliation Party (SPP), the Sandžak Democratic Party, the Serbian Progressive Party, and one former SDA delegate.
+The SPP clarified afterward that it was not joining the government but had supported Gegić to remove the previous municipal leadership from power.
+During his second term, Gegić opened the "Sunce" kindergarten school in the municipality.

+His second term in office did not last long.
+In April 2024, the SDA formed a new assembly majority with two former SPP delegates.
+Gegić was removed as mayor, and Refadija Ademović of the SDA was chosen in his place.

+Gegić is currently leading the "Tutin in First Place" list in the 2024 Serbian local elections.